scholarslab/scholarslab.github.io/collections/_events/dh-speaker-series-04-08-2021-john-hessler.md

 This event co-sponsored by the Scholars’ Lab, the Interdisciplinary Archaeology Program, and the Institute for Advanced Technology in the Humanities (IATH).
 It is open to all, but advance registration is required.
 Please visit <a href="https://cal.lib.virginia.edu/calendar/events/JHessler2021">the event signup page</a> to register.

-<iframe title="Building Barboursville : 3D Scanning and Modeling the Ruins - Building Barboursville : 3D Scanning and Modeling the Ruins" src="//avalon.lib.virginia.edu:80/master_files/0c483j577/embed" width="600" height="337" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe title="Building Barboursville : 3D Scanning and Modeling the Ruins" src="https://avalon.lib.virginia.edu/master_files/0c483j577/embed" width="600" height="337" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>